devOpifex/shinymetrics/README.md

 :warning: The package comes with prompts to help developers collect consent from users to enable or disable tracking.
-These prompts toggle tracking and cookies on and off but DO NOT store consent, if that is required it must be implemented a different way.
+These prompts toggle tracking and cookies on and off but DO NOT store consent, if that is required you must implemented it yourself.

 ## How it works